trishume/trishume.github.com/_posts/2023-01-02-one-machine-twitter.md

 ---
 layout: post
-title: "Production Twitter on One Machine: 100Gbps NICs and nVME are fast"
+title: "Production Twitter on One Machine: 100Gbps NICs and NVMe are fast"
 description: ""
 good: true
 draft: true